USCMS Researcher: Jin Zhou

 2025 Q2

-• Implemented checkpointing and replication strategies in TaskVine, both significantly improve workflow performance on unreliable clusters.
+• Implemented checkpointing and replication strategies in TaskVine.
+Both significantly improve workflow performance on unreliable clusters.
+Parameter sweeps over Prune Depth (PD), Replication Count (RC), and Checkpoint Percentage (CP), plus hybrid settings (e.g., PD2+RC2+CP10%), used to evaluate practical operating points.

-• Resolved fundamental issues and inefficiencies in TaskVine; the scheduler now handles very large workflows efficiently.
-Our most recent success was that we completed an 8-million-task workflow in 20 hours.
+• Resolved fundamental issues and inefficiencies in TaskVine.
+The scheduler now handles very large workflows efficiently.
+Our most recent success was completing an 8-million-task workflow in 20 hours.

 • Developing a web-based visualization tool for TaskVine logs, optimized for fast log parsing, CSV generation, and displaying key statistics.
 Available on GitHub.